Yurii Kerpatenko

-Yurii Leonidovych Kerpatenko (Керпатенко Юрій Леонідович; 9 September 1976 – 28 September 2022) was a Ukrainian conductor, orchestrator, and accordionist who was the principal conductor of the Mykola Kulish Music and Drama Theatre from 2004 until his death in 2022.
+Yurii Leonidovych Kerpatenko (Юрій Леонідович Керпатенко; 9 September 1976 – 28 September 2022) was a Ukrainian conductor, orchestrator, and accordionist who was the principal conductor of the Mykola Kulish Music and Drama Theatre from 2004 until his death in 2022.
 He was also the principal conductor of the Gileya chamber orchestra of the Kherson Regional Philharmonic from 2000 until 2022.
 Kerpatenko declined to cooperate during the Russian occupation of Kherson Oblast and was killed by Russian soldiers in his home in September 2022.

 Life

 Kerpatenko was born 9 September 1976 in Kherson.
 He graduated in the accordion class from State Secondary School No. 1 in 1991 under teacher A.V.
 Kostrub.
 Kerpatenko attended the Kherson School of Music from 1991 until his graduation in 1995 where he studied under V.I.
 Melnichenko.
 He graduated from the Kyiv Conservatory in 2000 where he studied in the department of folk instruments and was part of the accordion class.
 He was considered a virtuoso player of the Bayan.
 In 2004, Kerpatenko also graduated with distinction from the department of opera and symphonic conducting under professor V.B.
 Hnyedash and instrumental science and orchestration under professor Lev Kolodub.

 He became the principal conductor of the Kherson Regional Philharmonic's chamber orchestra, "Gilea" in 2000.
 Since August 2004, he was also the principal conductor of the Mykola Kulish Music and Drama Theatre.
 During the Russian occupation of Kherson Oblast, Kerpatenko continued posting defiant messages on Facebook through May 2022.